 - Selects, trains, and evaluates staff.
 Assign projects and reviews completed and ongoing work.

 - Coaches and counsels staff as needed.
 Monitors performance and provides feedback on a continuous basis and completes annual performance evaluations.

-- Inspects, repairs, and replaces air relief, butterfly, check, gate, and slidegate valves ranging in sizes up to 66 inches.
+- Inspects, repairs, and replaces air relief, butterfly, check, gate, and slide gate valves up to 66 inches in diameter.

 - Lays out, grades, forms, reinforces, places, finishes, and repairs concrete pedestal slabs, foundations, canal panels, thrust blocks, pipe repair blocks, retaining walls, and precast and casts-in-place structures.

 - Constructs, modifies, and maintains concrete block, wood, and metal frame buildings, including site preparation, framing, drywall, sheet metal, cyclone fence, air line, sewer line, HVAC, flooring, paint, and trim work.

 - Directs the work of heavy equipment to rough and finish grade as required to construct and maintain canals, roads, embankments, pads, reservoirs, and excavations.